 We have updated four draft water quality permits in response to applications for net pen permits in Puget Sound.
 Until Atlantic salmon farming is officially banned from Puget Sound starting in 2022, companies are required to have water quality permits.
 These permits allow us to continue to protect state waters and ensure the companies are operating under the strongest water quality protections.

 The pens already have current National Pollutant Discharge Elimination System (NPDES) permits in addition to multiple other state, federal, and local permits.
-If the updated permits are not adopted, the facilities will continue operation under their previous permit until net pen operations are completely phased out in 2022.

 Specifically, the NPDES permits are for four of Cooke Aquaculture's Atlantic salmon net pens — one near Hope Island, and three in Rich Passage near Bainbridge Island.
+See locations below.

 Why do net pen operations need a NPDES permit?

-April 2017: Cooke submits applications to renew their permits for all seven of their net pen facilities.
+- April 2017: Cooke submits applications to renew their permits for all seven of their net pen facilities.

-August 2017: A net pen owned by Cooke Aquaculture near Cypress Island in Skagit County failed and released Atlantic salmon into the surrounding waters.
+- August 2017: A net pen owned by Cooke Aquaculture near Cypress Island in Skagit County failed and released Atlantic salmon into the surrounding waters.

-August 2017: Gov Inslee directs agencies to put a hold on any new permits until investigation was complete.
+- August 2017: Gov Inslee directs agencies to put a hold on any new permits until investigation was complete.

-March 2018: Governor Inslee signs House Bill 2957 into law.
+- March 2018: Governor Inslee signs House Bill 2957 into law.
 It phases out Atlantic salmon marine net pens, with all operations completely closed by 2022.

-October 2018: Ecology publishes public notice about Cooke permit applications.
+- October 2018: Ecology publishes public notice about Cooke permit applications.

-Estimated November 2018: Ecology releases draft net pen permits for 45 day public comment.
+- Dec.
+27, 2018: Ecology releases draft net pen permits for 60 day comment period.